The Internet Theater Magazine of Reviews, Features, Annotated Listings

 By Elyse SommerBackground Notes on Oklahoma!

 But even Oklahoma! which initiated that golden era of musicals at the birth of the book musical in which the songs and dances were story driven and everything forged into a unified whole, nowadays demands a fresh approach.
-Oklahoma! with its sun-drenched, corn-fed optimism especially so.
+This show with its sun-drenched, corn-fed optimism especially so.

 British director Trevor Nunn's 2002 revival (review link), did just that by intensifying the psychological aspects of Jud Fry's menacing presence.
 But both his Oklahoma! and Jack O'Brien's more recent revival of Carousel (review) were essentially more a case of minimizing and airbrushing the dated elements.